NicholasEM/CustomizableMap/README.md

 Will change the starting zoom level from 4 to 3

-(Note: To reload the page in a way that will keep changes select the url and press the "enter" key.
-Do not refresh the page - this will set it back to the previous set of parameters.)
+Note: To reload the page in a way that will keep changes highlight the url and press the "enter" key.
+Do not refresh the page - this will set it back to the previous set of parameters.

 ---

 **Format for changing multiple variables** (Note: seeing as collections have multiple variables that need to be defined to display correctly this is the most common case.)

 Changing multiple parameters is very similar to changing one - additional terms are added on to the end of the url and the page needs to be reloaded for the changes to make effect.
-Each additional parameter to be customized needs to be separated by a SINGLE ampersand (&) and no spaces.
+Each additional parameter to be customized needs to be separated from the previous one by a SINGLE ampersand (&) WITHOUT SPACES.
 For example to change the zoom level to 3 and the starting coordinates of the map to 37.8 degrees North 122 degrees West (roughly the coordinates of San Francisco) one would change the base url to

     http://example.com/url/stuff/?z=3&c=37.8,-122.

 Note: There should be NO spaces anywhere in the section of the url where parameters are being defined - they may disrupt the normal functioning of the parameters.

-Note: To reload the page in a way that will keep changes select the url and press the "enter" key.
+Note: To reload the page in a way that will keep changes highlight the url and press the "enter" key.
 Do not refresh the page - this will set it back to the previous set of parameters.

 ---